APPLE iPad Pro (2020) Review

 You are currently viewing APPLE iPad Pro (2020) Review

 In this article, I give you my Apple iPad Pro (2020) review with specs included.
-The one I have is the 11-inch model.
-As ever, it’s available in the 11-inch and the 12,9-inch sizes.
+For the 11-inch model, this is the second generation, while the 12.9-inch model is in its fourth generation of the Pro line.

 Apple iPad Pro 2020 129 Inch Rear Space grey